ptrjs/inventory-system-api/README.md

 Welcome to the Inventory System Apps documentation!
 This App allows you to manage categories, products, orders, order items, and users within your inventory system.

-"Initially, I created this project as a backend in the form of a RESTful API, but for presentation purposes, I ended up converting it into server-side rendering using EJS.
-Thus, the project now exists in the form of server-side rendering, yet its API remains accessible for retrieving data when needed."
+`Initially, I created this project as a backend in the form of a RESTful API, but for presentation purposes, I ended up converting it into server-side rendering using EJS.
+Thus, the project now exists in the form of server-side rendering, yet its API remains accessible for retrieving data when needed.`

 <br>
 <b>Demo Web App</b>